HackMIT-2022-Giraffe/.github/profile/README.md

 * [Node.JS Backend](https://github.com/HackMIT-2022-Giraffe/giraffe-backend)
 * [Python Algorithms and Analytics Engine](https://github.com/HackMIT-2022-Giraffe/giraffe-algo)

+# Brief What is

+Giraffe is a virtual reality environment to make your textbook readings more engaging.
+Giraffe begins with parsing the textbook for figures and facts.
+This content is then sent to GPT-3 which summarizes the content for the level of the user.
+Next in the pipeline is slide generation where the content is simplified using GPT-3.
+Figures scraped and bullet points are generated from the summarized materials to create slides along with the lecture itself.
+Lastly, the simplified speech of the textbook is passed to the facial model which takes in the speech and animates a 3d model into speaking.
+This speaking head is the lecturer and will help make it interactive for people studying.
+All of these elements are then brought together into a virtual reality lecture hall where they can feel like the lecturer is teaching them the book in the most engaging way possible.

 # What is Giraffe?

 Giraffe is a virtual reality environment to make your textbook readings more engaging.
 Often, our professors are not able to cover all the important points they test for on exams.
 Because of this, it’s our duty as students to complete textbook readings and know the content like the back of our hand.
-Although we know it’s important for our grade, if you’re like us, you get lost in the mountain of words and find the lecture format to be far more engaging.
+If you’re like us, you get lost in the mountain of words and find the immersive lecture format to be far more engaging.

 Giraffe begins with parsing the textbook for figures and facts.
-This content is then sent to GTP-3 which summarizes the content for the level of the user.
-This means that our application can be used by middle schoolers and undergraduates regardless of the actual textbook given.
+This content is then sent to GPT-3 which summarizes the content for the level of the user.
+This means that our application can be used by middle schoolers and undergraduates regardless of the inputted textbook.

 Next in the pipeline is slide generation.
-The simplified content is then passed to GTP-3 to generate summaries of the simplified content.
+The simplified content is then passed to GPT-3 to generate summaries of the simplified content.
 This is then rendered onto the slides that are shown in the virtual reality environment along with the appropriate figures.

 Lastly, the simplified speech of the textbook is passed to the facial model which takes in the speech and animates a 3d model into speaking.
 This speaking head is the lecturer and will help make it interactive for people studying.

+All of these elements are then brought together into a virtual reality lecture hall where they can feel like the lecturer is teaching them the book in the most engaging way possible.

 # What is unique about Giraffe?